-The Asheville Area Arts Council (AAAC) is excited to announce the launch of an Arts & Wellness program for Veterans who carry either wounds of war or life in September 2017.
-Through innovative collaborations with organizations and specially trained artists, we will bring the creative arts to this unique population in support of their recovery and healing through programming that provides avenues of expression beyond those traditionally offered.
+The Asheville Area Arts Council (AAAC) is proud to present our Arts & Wellness program for Veterans.
+This program serves as an alternative method of healing through art classes and workshops that provide avenues of expression that go beyond those traditionally offered.
+Through innovative collaborations with organizations and specially trained artists, we have brought together the creative arts to this unique population in support of their recovery.

 Pottery for Veterans